WinVector/wrapr/extras/RewritingCode.md

 Rewriting Code
 ================
 John Mount, Win-Vector LLC
-2017-10-04
+2017-10-06

-Our article ["Let’s Have Some Sympathy For The Part-time R User"](http://www.win-vector.com/blog/2017/08/lets-have-some-sympathy-for-the-part-time-r-user/) is trying to make two points:
+Our article ["Let’s Have Some Sympathy For The Part-time R User"](http://www.win-vector.com/blog/2017/08/lets-have-some-sympathy-for-the-part-time-r-user/) includes two points:

 -   Sometimes you have to write parameterized or re-usable code.
 -   The methods for doing this should be easy and legible.

-The first point is a fairly abstract need, until you find yourself wanting to re-use code on new projects.
+The first point feels abstract, until you find yourself wanting to re-use code on new projects.
 As for the second point: I feel the [`wrapr`](https://winvector.github.io/wrapr/) package is the easiest and most legible way to achieve maintainable code re-use in [`R`](https://cran.r-project.org).

 There are *very* important reasons to choose a package that makes things easier.
 One is debugging: